machinable/documentation/docs/querying_data/pagination.md

 {!querying_data/queries/list.1.md!}

 !!! info
-    The `_limit` query parameter is a reserved field that cannot be used in API Resource or Collection data fields.
+    The `_limit` query parameter is a reserved field that cannot be used in API Resource data fields.

     The `_limit` query parameter has the following constraints: